shikha1108/notes/java.md

 ### Multithreading in Java

-Multithreading in Java is a process of executing multiple threads simultaneously.
+Multithreading in Java is a process of executing multiple threads simultaneously Or togther.
 It doesn't block the user because threads are independent and you can perform multiple operations at the same time.
 You can perform many operations together, so it saves time.
 Threads are independent, so it doesn't affect other threads if an exception occurs in a single thread.